-The American Cancer Society’s (ACS) most recent guidelines recommend against breast self-exams for most women.
-Their decision states that self-exams haven’t shown a clear benefit, even when doctors conduct those exams.
+The American Cancer Society’s (ACS) most recent guidelines reflect that self-exams haven’t shown a clear benefit, especially for women who also get screening mammograms, even when doctors conduct those exams.
 Still, some men and women will find breast cancer and be diagnosed with it as a result of a lump detected during a self-exam.

 If you’re a woman, it’s important for you to be familiar with how your breasts look and check them regularly.
 This will help you become aware of any changes or abnormalities as they occur.